libraries-fi/kirjastohakemisto/README.md

 the dependencies and *npm run dev* to run the compiler.
 Assets can be compiled in production mode via *npm run build*.

+### Notes
+After clearing public/dist from pre-compiled assets, the first build will then fail, complaining about missing browser translation.
+To fix this, first run the asset builder in dev mode.

 ## Kirkanta repository family
 - [Kirjastohakemisto](https://github.com/libraries-fi/kirjastohakemisto) -- frontend
 - [Kirkanta](https://github.com/libraries-fi/kirkanta) -- backend